Ip Man: Life in Hong Kong

 consisted mainly of "poor and uneducated" members of the Restaurant Workers' Association and "restless and angry young men", who were attracted to Ip Man's charismatic personality and the prospect of getting tougher in order to survive the dangerous environment of 1950s Hong Kong.
 Initially, Ip Man's teaching business was poor in Hong Kong because Ip's students typically stayed for only a couple of months.
-He moved his school twice, first, to Castle Peak Road in Sham Shui Po, and then to Lee Tat Street (利達街) in Yau Ma Tei.
+He moved his school twice, first, to Castle Peak Road in Sham Shui Po, and then to Lee Tat Street (利達街) in Yau Ma Tei by where only a few of his former students follow and continue to train under.
+One of the notable student was Grandmaster Chow Tze Chueng, the teacher of Sifu Donald mak.
 By then, some of his students had attained proficiency in Wing Chun and were able to start their own schools.
 They went on and sparred with other martial artists to compare their skills, and their victories helped to increase Ip's fame.

 Around 1955, he had a mistress from Shanghai, who was referred to by his students simply as Shanghai Po (上海婆).
 Ip and this mistress had an extramarital son named Ip Siu-wah (葉少華).
-Meanwhile, in Foshan, his wife Cheung died of cancer in 1960.
+In Foshan, his wife Cheung died of cancer in 1960.
 Ip never formally introduced his mistress to his other sons, who eventually arrived in Hong Kong to reunite with him in 1962.

 By the 1960s, Ip Man was becoming more famous in the Hong Kong community.
 This allowed him to attract wealthier and better-educated people to become his students.
 In 1967, Ip and some of his students established the Ving Tsun (Wing Chun) also pronounced as "Wing Chun" Athletic Association (詠春體育會).
-The main purpose of the Ving Tsun Athletic Association was to help Ip tackle his financial difficulties in Hong Kong, which was due to his supposed regular use of opium.
+The main purpose of the Ving Tsun Athletic Association was to help Ip tackle his financial difficulties in Hong Kong, which was due to his regular use of opium.
 One of his former students, Duncan Leung, claimed that Ip used tuition money to support his opium addiction.
 Ip's mistress died of cancer in 1968, and their son later became a Wing Chun practitioner like his half-brothers.

 Death and legacy

 Ip died on 2 December 1972, in his unit at 149 Tung Choi Street in Hong Kong, from laryngeal cancer, only seven months before the death of Bruce Lee, his most famous student.
 He was buried at Wo Hop Shek, Hong Kong.

-Ip's legacy is the global practice of Wing Chun.